Erik Poulsen (American politician)

 Senator Poulsen was the prime sponsor of the High Performance Green Buildings legislation, one of the environmental community’s priorities.
 Success of that bill makes Washington the first state in the nation to require state buildings, schools and universities to be built and certified as high performance green buildings.
 As a result, our state will save energy and water, we will improve student learning and employee performance, and these buildings will be operated more cheaply.
 Senator Poulsen was successful in pulling together bipartisan support for this legislation, a key to its success.

-As Chair of the Water, Energy & Environment Committee, Senator Poulsen was also instrumental in shepherding the Clean Cars bill through the Senate.
-This legislation adopts California’s strict car emission standards, and as a result, will reduce cancer- and global warming-causing auto emissions, increase consumer choice for new cars, and save citizens money at the gas pump through better fuel efficiency.
-Senator Poulsen’s considerable negotiating skills and dogged persistence ensured success at bringing this bill to the Senate Floor and delivering it to the Governor for signature.
+As Chair of the Water, Energy & Environment Committee, Senator Poulsen was involved in advancing the Clean Cars bill through the Senate.
+The legislation adopts California’s vehicle emission standards.
+Supporters stated that the measure would reduce certain vehicle emissions, expand consumer vehicle options, and improve fuel efficiency.
+The bill was brought to the Senate floor and later delivered to the Governor for signature.

 It is also worth noting that Senator Poulsen chairs the most powerful environmental committee in the Senate, giving him jurisdiction over each of the environmental community’s priorities during this biennium, and he never failed to deliver.
-Senator Poulsen is a proven environmental champion, and thus WCV was happy to announce him as Legislator of the Year in 2005."

-That same year, Poulsen received the Northwest Energy Coalition's Bob Olsen Memorial Conservation Eagle Award.
+Senator Poulsen is a proven environmental champion, and thus WCV was happy to announce him as Legislator of the Year in 2005."That same year, Poulsen received the Northwest Energy Coalition's Bob Olsen Memorial Conservation Eagle Award.
 The Eagle is NWEC's highest honor, awarded annually to recognize individual or organizational leadership for a clean and affordable energy future.